suxuekun/libpyiotcloud/README.md

        D. Device simulator (Python) as reference implementation for actual IoT device

     3. Web/mobile connectivity services
-       Access Portal from your desktop web browsers or mobile devices.
+       Access Portal from your desktop web browsers or mobile apps.
        A. Access from a specific domain (and subdomains) with SSL certificate/s from trusted certificate authorities
        B. Web/mobile app and backend communication via RESTful APIs using HTTPS protocol
        C. Secure communication using TLS, trusted SSL certificates, JWT authorization headers